-All certified officer attendees receive eight hours of credit from Georgia P.O.S.T. and a certificate of attendance from APTI for their training records and continuing law enforcement (CLEE) credit from SCCJA.
+All attendees receive a certificate of attendance from APTI for their training records and continuing law enforcement (CLEE) credit from SCCJA.

 The APTI is proud to be hosting this dynamic, fast-paced one-day seminar.
-Located at the Hampton Inn ATL at 6010 Sugarloaf Pkwy, Lawrenceville, GA, 30043, this course is designed to add value to leaders in all walks of law enforcement.
+This course is designed to add value to leaders in all walks of law enforcement.
 Attendees will gain new leadership skills, which they can use immediately after attending the training to:

 • Become better leaders for their department

 • Improve the work performance of their followers

 8:00am – 9:00am: Introductions, Course Overview, Leadership Relationships

 9:00am – 10:00am: Various Concepts of Leadership